liyili2/qgen/README.md

 Dependencies :

-Before running qGen, ensure that the following dependencies are installed:
+Before running Qgen, ensure that the following dependencies are installed:

 Python: Make sure you have Python 3.10+ installed.